Maine Public Broadcasting Network

 The Maine Public Broadcasting Network (abbreviated MPBN and branded as Maine Public) is a network of public television and radio stations located in the U.S. state of Maine.
 It is operated by the Maine Public Broadcasting Corporation, which holds the licenses for all the PBS and NPR stations licensed in the state.
-MPBN has studios and offices in Portland, Lewiston and Bangor.
+MPBN has studios and offices on Marginal Lane in Portland, on Lisbon Street in Lewiston, and on the campus of the University of Maine at Augusta, Bangor on Texas Avenue in Bangor.

 MPBN's television network shows a block of standard PBS programming, as well as many documentaries including nature programs and other science programs.
 MPBN's radio network airs news and talk programming from NPR, locally produced news programming, jazz and classical music.

 MPBN's television and radio signals reach virtually all of the populated portions of Maine, and nearby parts of New Hampshire and Massachusetts as well as the Canadian provinces of New Brunswick and Quebec.
-MPBN Television is also carried on cable television in parts of Quebec and most of New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland and Labrador, particularly via Bell Aliant Fibe TV.
+MPBN Television is also carried on cable television in parts of Quebec and most of New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland and Labrador.